MdTorky/Portfolio/README.md

 - **LinkedIn:** [linkedin.com/in/mohamed-torky-243196221](https://www.linkedin.com/in/mohamed-torky-243196221/)
 - **GitHub:** [@MdTorky](https://github.com/MdTorky)

-Feel free to reach out for collaborations, questions, or just to say hi!
+Feel free to reach out for questions or just to say hi!

 ---